dakanji/RefindPlus/BUILDING.md

 ##### Installing HomeBrew

-While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for Tianocore EDK II development.
+While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for TianoCore EDK II development.

 This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink which, unlike HomeBrew, maintain support for older versions of MacOS.
 Just substitute in the equivalent commands as required.